wltechblog/p2pftp/README.md

 ## What it isn't

-- A fully anonymous tool, unless you're using through a vpn, tor, etc. webrtc signaling reveals the public IPs of both endpoints.
+- A fully anonymous tool, unless you're using through a vpn, tor, etc that makes all your traffic anonymous. webrtc signaling reveals the public IPs of both endpoints.
 - A robust chat app with emojis and such
-- Cheese
+- Gluten free

+## Motivations

+Email is a terrible way to send files, and has small size limits.
+File storage products like Dropbox or Google Drive are great if you're sharing one file to many people, but not if you're sharing one file to one person.
+Cutting out the middle-man and sending data directly to the intended recipient is ideal in many cases, and doing so with full end-to-end encryption is a must.

 ## Requirements